By Alan Clemons, Managing Editor

 Ma-Mah and Lost Fawn Calls

 Deer are curious and it’s not a surprise that does are protective of fawns, so a fawn bleat is one great way to get a nanny’s attention.
 Bucks are curious, of course, and want to know if a fawn or doe is in trouble or simply what’s going on with them if he hears something.
 Having a Super Hot Ma-Mah call and Lost Fawn call in your pack is one way to make sure you’re getting a message out to the deer.
 They’re realistic.
 Easy to use.
 And they work.

-Click any of the red links or photos above to order.
+Click any of the bold links or photos above to order.